teneko/teneko.github.io/_posts/2021-03-22-partial-namespace-collision-in-blazor.md

 2\.
 Imitate render logic from `<name>.razor` in {% highlight csharp %}protected override void BuildRenderTree(RenderTreeBuilder builder){% endhighlight %}
 <br/>3\.
 Remove `<name>.razor`

-### Disadvantages
+**Consequence**

-1. You have to learn how to implement render logic.
+You have to know or learn how to implement render logic.